 Growing up the daughter of a tennis pro in South Florida, I had the opportunity to spend countless hours on the tennis court.
 After playing collegiately for Rice University and graduating with degrees in Economics and Managerial Studies, I worked as a development consultant for a tennis club startup while teaching tennis to players of all ages and skill levels.
 During that time, I took an opportunity to do some written tennis coverage on the side.

 My career path from there has been an unorthodox one, but I wouldn't change a thing.
-From the media rooms at the majors to hosting on some of the most famous courts in the world, I absolutely love what I get to do for living...
+From the media rooms at the majors to hosting on some of the most famous courts in the world, I absolutely love what I do for a living...

-Australian Open, Roland Garros, Wimbledon, US Open, ATP Finals, WTA Finals, Laver Cup, Fed Cup, Indian Wells, Miami, Cincinnati, Washington D.C., Delray Beach, Houston and Newport
+Australian Open, Roland Garros, Wimbledon, US Open, ATP Finals, WTA Finals, Laver Cup, Fed Cup, TieBreak Tens, Indian Wells, Miami, Toronto, Cincinnati, Washington D.C., Dallas, Delray Beach, Houston,

 TENNIS Magazine, TENNIS.com, espnW.com, ATPTour.com, WTATennis.com, TennisNow.com, Sacramento Bee, Springfield News-Leader, Parent Dish and more